Ritaj19Zamel/Autonomous_Car/README.md

 - RainForcment Driven
 > The system will be able to detect and respond to different weather conditions, such as rain, by adjusting the car's speed and handling accordingly to ensure the safety of the vehicle and its passengers.

-- Parking rainforcment:
-> The system will also be able to detect and respond to different parking conditions, such as availability of parking spots, and will be able to park the car in the most efficient and safe way.